celery94/md-view/README.md

 - `npm run format` - Format code with Prettier
 - `npm run format:check` - Check code formatting

+## 🧰 Usage Tips

+- Switch themes from the preview header; state persists across reloads.
+- Split view is resizable and sync‑scrolls between editor and preview.
+- Use browser Print to save PDF (export HTML is also available).
+- Headings receive stable IDs for deep links; visible “#” anchor icons are disabled by default for a cleaner look.

 ## 🔒 Security

-- Raw HTML in markdown is disabled by default (`skipHtml: true`) to prevent XSS attacks
+- Raw HTML in markdown is disabled (`skipHtml: true`) to prevent XSS.
-- Content is sanitized and rendered safely
+- Code highlighting uses `rehype-highlight`; HTML injection is not allowed.
-- No external data collection or tracking
+- No external data collection; analytics (if enabled) is anonymized pageview only.

+## 🎨 Styling & Markdown Details

+- Typography via Tailwind `prose`; custom styles for code, tables, blockquotes.
+- Lists are tuned for readability: dot bullets, consistent indent, improved markers; task lists align checkboxes with text.
+- Images are lazy‑loaded and styled with borders/shadows.

 ## 🤝 Contributing